Donald Trump Blamed Baltic Leaders For 1991 Yugoslavia War, But That Was The Balkans, Where Melania Was Born

-In April of this year, Donald Trump held talks at the White House with leaders of Estonia, Lithuania and Latvia, three countries known collectively as “the Baltics,” because they sit in northeast Europe on the coast of the Baltic Sea.
+In April of this year, Donald Trump held talks at the White House with leaders of Estonia, Lithuania, and Latvia, three countries known collectively as “the Baltics” because they sit in northeast Europe on the coast of the Baltic Sea.
 But at that meeting, Trump greeted the Baltic leaders by berating them for, he said, starting the 1991 war that broke up the former Yugoslavia, according to a report by the French newspaper Le Monde.

 There was only one problem.
 That war had nothing to do with the Baltics.
-Instead, the war took place in the Balkans, which as CNN recounts is the region in southeast Europe named for the Balkan mountain range.
-The Balkans includes such countries as Serbia, Croatia, Kosovo, and Bosnia-Hercegovina.
-The region was united into a single, Communist county known as Yugoslavia following World War II, under the autocratic rule of former guerrilla leader Josip Broz Tito, who remained in power there from 1945 until 1980, when he died.
+Instead, the war took place in the Balkans, which as CNN recounts, is the region in southeast Europe named for the Balkan mountain range.
+The Balkans includes such countries as Serbia, Croatia, Kosovo, and Bosnia-Herzegovina.
+The region was united into a single Communist county known as Yugoslavia following World War II, under the autocratic rule of former guerrilla leader Josip Broz Tito, who remained in power there from 1945 until 1980, when he died.
 A decade later, a brutal war broke out as the various countries that had been united by Tito broke away.

-“Dalia Grybauskaitė of Lithuania, Kersti Kaljulaid of Estonia and Raimonds Vējonis of Latvia… took ‘a moment to realize that ‘Baltics’ and ‘Balkan’ were getting mixed up in the mind of the American president,’ The Guardian reported.
+“Dalia Grybauskaitė of Lithuania, Kersti Kaljulaid of Estonia and Raimonds Vējonis of Latvia… took ‘a moment to realize that ‘Baltics’ and ‘Balkan’ were getting mixed up in the mind of the American president,'” The Guardian reported.

 Le Monde observed that Trump was “apparently uneducated in the matter by his wife, Melania, originally from the former Yugoslavia.”
-The French paper’s revelation came out the same day that Trump skipped a memorial to fallen U.S. servicemen who died in France during World War I, due to rain, as Inquisitr reported.
+The French paper’s revelation came out the same day that Trump skipped a memorial to fallen U.S. servicemen who died in France during World War I — due to rain, as Inquisitr reported.

 Russian President Vladimir Putin has long blamed Western countries for supposedly plotting the breakup of Yugoslavia, as Huffington Post noted.
 The Baltic states came under rule of the Soviet Union in 1940, according to Foreign Affairs, and remained under Soviet domination until the breakup of the Soviet Union in 1991.